The foundation of the best garage or home gym is the power rack or squat rack.

 You might be wondering – isn’t shipping this gear going to be expensive?
 Well, it depends.
 If you find the right daily shipping deal from Rogue, you may be in luck.

-In Summary – Garage Gyms and Power Racks
+In Summary – Best Power Racks for a Garage Gym

 For a well-rounded home gym we also recommend a Glute Ham Developer bench as well.